cassiano/memoize-ts/README.md

 )
 ```

-However, this will work as expected:
+However, with some minor changes, this will work as expected:

 ```ts
 const p4DefaultValue = false